After initializing your machine it’s time to clone and bootstrap the project. In this guide, you will learn how to run and test the project.

 - CD into the following: ~/projects/novu/ and run the setup command:

-- (This won’t work if you don’t run the container before 😃 )
+- using the NPM command (This won’t work if you don’t run the container before 😃 )

 npm run setup:project